Cubulation of Bruhat graphs: Introduction

+If $W$ is finite with longest element $w_0$, then $P_{x,w_0} = 1$ for all $x \in W$; see Exercise 7.14 in~\cite{Humphreys}.
+A Lehmer code was constructed in types $A_n$, $B_n/C_n$, $D_n$, and $H_3$ in~\cite[Sections 5.2--5.3]{Bolognini2025}.
+We give an alternative approach to the corresponding cubulations in types $A_n$ and $B_n/C_n$ in Appendix~\ref{sec:appendix}, where we make explicit use of a normal form forest of paths.
+(Our techniques do not extend to type~$D_n$, since there is no normal form forest of paths in this type.)
+From our inductive construction in type $A_n$ (respectively, $B_n/C_n$) with $S = \{ s_1, \dots, s_n\}$, it is immediate that the restriction of this cubulation to the standard parabolic subgroup of~$W$ of type $A_{n-1}$ (respectively, $B_{n-1}/C_{n-1}$) generated by $\{s_1, \dots, s_{n-1} \}$ is a cubulation of the Bruhat graph for this subgroup.

 In addition, via a computation by the first author available at \cite{code}, we have verified the converse to Theorem~\ref{thm:Cubical=>Trivial} for all elements $y \in W$ in the following types: $A_3$, $A_4$, $B_3$, $B_4$, $D_4$, and $H_3$.
-However, for the element $y = w_0$, we have found using this same code that the graph $[1,w_0]_\cB$ \emph{cannot} be cubulated in types $E_6$, $F_4$, or $H_4$.
+For the element $y = w_0$, we found using this same code that the graph $[1,w_0]$ \emph{cannot} be cubulated in types $E_6$, $F_4$, or $H_4$.
+In type $F_4$, this result was proven independently by Sentinelli and Zatti~\cite{SentinelliZatti} using similar methods.
+We remark that the subsequent result \cite[Theorem 1.8]{GaetzGao} proves that for $(W,S)$ of finite type other than $E$, $F_4$, or $H_4$, the converse to Theorem~\ref{thm:Cubical=>Trivial} holds for all $y \in W$, while in types $F_4$ and $H_4$ this converse holds if and only if $y \neq w_0$.
+In particular, \cite[Theorem 1.8]{GaetzGao} together with the work of \cite{Bolognini2025} answers a question about cubulation in type $D_n$ which we had posed in the first version of this paper.

 We prove in Proposition~\ref{prop:embedding} that if the converse to Theorem~\ref{thm:Cubical=>Trivial} fails for some Coxeter system $(W,S)$, then it also fails for all Coxeter systems containing $(W,S)$ as a subsystem.
-We thus obtain the following ``poison subsystem" result in Section \ref{sec:embedding}.
+We thus obtain the following ``poison subsystem'' result in Section \ref{sec:embedding}.

-\begin{thm} If $(W,S)$ has a subsystem of type $E_6$, $F_4$, or $H_4$, then there exists an element $y \in W$ such that $P_{x,y}=1$ for all $x \leq y$, but $[1,y]_\cB$ cannot be cubulated.
-In particular, the converse to Theorem~\ref{thm:Cubical=>Trivial} does not hold in types $E_7$ or $E_8$. \end{thm}
+\begin{restatable*}{theoremx}{MainTheoremB} If $(W,S)$ has a subsystem of type $E_6$, $F_4$, or $H_4$, then there exists an element $y \in W$ such that $P_{x,y}=1$ for all $x \leq y$, but the Bruhat graph for $[1,y]$ cannot be cubulated.
+In particular, the converse to Theorem~\ref{thm:Cubical=>Trivial} does not hold in types $E_7$ or $E_8$. \end{restatable*}

-Note that Theorem~\ref{thm:E7E8} puts strong restrictions on the simply-laced Coxeter systems for which the converse to Theorem~\ref{thm:Cubical=>Trivial} might hold; namely, their Dynkin diagrams cannot contain any $E_6$ subdiagram.
-We leave type $D$ as largely an open question: the code available at \cite{code} found a cubulation of $[1,w_0]_\cB$ in type $D_5$, but did not return any results in type $D_6$ after running for more than four months on a cluster at the University of Sydney.
+Note that Theorem~\ref{thm:E7E8} puts strong restrictions on the simply-laced Coxeter systems (finite or infinite) for which the converse to Theorem~\ref{thm:Cubical=>Trivial} might hold; namely, their Dynkin diagrams cannot contain any $E_6$ subdiagram.